isammitr/pdc_ml_hackathon_2019/README.md

 ### Data Engineering
+- A new feature has been created 'new_feature_category' which contains probable petition categories based on the '<mark>' tag used in features like 'highlight description'

 ## Data Visualization
 - Instead of using any ETL tools, the strong visualization libraries in python have been used viz. seaborn and matplotlib